-To date, the Commission has secured agreements with 10 Pennsylvania counties for the filing of civil complaints related to unpaid tolls.
-Through December 31, 2023, a total of nearly 600 demand letters have been sent to customers and nearly 350 civil complaints have been filed in Commonwealth courts (mainly magisterial districts).
-Of the civil complaints filed through December 2023, nearly 100 such cases have either paid in full or are in payment plans.
+To date, the Commission has secured agreements with more than 10 Pennsylvania counties for the filing of civil complaints related to unpaid tolls.
 The Commission is also perfecting and collecting judgements, including Sheriff Office scheduled asset sales and the filing of liens against toll scofflaw assets.
+Since 2023, over 1,000 demand letters have been sent to customers and nearly 500 civil complaints have been filed in Commonwealth courts (mainly magisterial districts) in which liens have been applied totaling nearly \$2.6 million.
+Of the civil complaints filed to date, well over 100 such cases have either paid in full or are in payment plans.
 The Commission's internal audit and legal teams have been coordinating with the United States Government ("GSA Fleet") and the United States Postal Service regarding the implementation of a GSA Fleet vehicle license plate lookup for the collection of unpaid tolls.
 A limited number of license plate readers have been mounted on certain overhead gantries and signs along the Turnpike which can scan a vehicle's license plate to identify any outstanding criminal citations, warrants or similar issues as well as to identify a vehicle with unpaid tolls exceeding the levels established in Act 112.
 Finally, the Commission continues to investigate and refer to law enforcement, coordinated efforts by a limited number of commercial accounts to avoid tolls.

-In addition, the Commission (i) has implemented a Revenue Assurance Plan to monitor toll collection rate performance regularly, (ii) continues to invest in technology in the 10 year Capital Improvement Plan and (iii) plans to convert to Open Road Tolling ("ORT") which applies advanced technologies, and cameras on overhead gantries capture a vehicle's license plate at highway speed.
+In addition, the Commission (i) has implemented a Revenue Assurance Plan to monitor toll collection rate performance regularly, (ii) continues to invest in technology in the Ten Year Capital Plan and (iii) plans to convert to Open Road Tolling ("ORT") which applies advanced technologies, and cameras on overhead gantries capture a vehicle's license plate at highway speed.

 Managing Financial Obligations.
 The Commission meets the challenges of managing increasing financial obligations by having a financial planning process to track toll revenues and develop financing strategies to meet the Commission's ongoing Turnpike and Act 44/Act 89 Payment obligations while maintaining sufficient fund balances that provide internal liquidity to meet unexpected short-term needs.
 As part of this effort and in consideration of CDM Smith's projected Net Toll Revenues, PTC estimates and refines Turnpike capital and operating needs and cost efficiency measures to ensure its toll facility is functioning in a state of good repair in the most costeffective manner possible.
-This financial plan represents PTC's seventeenth annual report of this effort.
+This financial plan represents PTC's eighteenth annual report of this effort.
 During the year, PTC will track its performance relative to the financial plan.
 As needed, PTC will adjust its operations to meet the financial plan's objectives.
 In the event of unforeseen circumstances that hinder the Commission's ability to comply with its Act 44/Act 89 Payments, PTC may need to adjust the assumptions of the financial plan and will provide the revised plan to the Secretary of the Budget.
 In addition, as required by Act 44 and reflecting good financial planning practices, PTC will continue to update its financial plan each year as part of its June 1 submission to the Secretary of the Budget, identifying how actual results varied from plan assumptions and identifying necessary revisions and updates based on the prior year outcomes.